 Use descriptive keywords when describing your past work experiences and accomplishments.
-Start your phrases in the past tense (be sure to maintain consistency), listing them in bulleted format.
+Start your phrases in the past tense (be sure to maintain consistency), listing them in a bulleted format.
 Using action words will make your statements come alive.

-Example descriptive words include:
+Examples of descriptive words include:

 - decreased (costs, liabilities, etc.)

 Showcase your competence in a particular field by using keywords that highlight your competencies and expertise.
 Example industry keywords include: